Brighton is a very student-friendly city with lots of facilities for leisure, culture, and education.

 It’s vital for Christian students to get involved in a church.
 There are plenty of good churches in Brighton and Hove, but it’s certainly best to choose one rather than float around.

 - Hospitality.
 Relationships are vital for the growth of any Christian, so we love to make our students feel welcome.
-This certainly involves food, and our students are welcome at the monthly church lunch (normally the second Sunday) and are often invited back to someone’s house on Sundays, or go out together to a local eatery.
+This certainly involves food, and students are often invited back to someone’s house on Sundays, or go out together to a local eatery.

 - Spending time with non-students!
 There is an obvious “family-like” feel to our church, with people of widely different ages and backgrounds mixing together.
 By getting involved in the life of the church, our students receive a healthy exposure to the “real world”: a refreshing break from campus life and excellent preparation for “real life”, which is rumoured to exist after university.